andrewmalta13/evolutionaryAlgorithms/writeup/writeup2.md

 ### Author:  `Andrew Malta`

 ## Introduction
-In this project, I explored the application of evolutionary algorithms to learn policies for continuous control agents in the OpenAI Gym.
+In this project, I explore the application of evolutionary algorithms to learn policies for continuous control agents in the OpenAI Gym.
 The OpenAI Gym, while traditionally used to measure the performance of reinforcement learning approaches on toy environments from Atari games to motion tasks, provided me with an ideal framework to test the performance of evolutionary algorithms on learning deterministic policies for agents.
-I first got interested in this topic when I read OpenAI's paper, "Evolution Strategies as a Scalable Alternative to Reinforcement Learning", which experimentally demonstrated that it is possible to rival the performance of reinforcement learning in many tasks while gaining the desirable property of highly parallelizable training procedures.
-This report along with an excellent blog post about applying these techniques to the OpenAI gym in particular, both referenced at the bottom, encouraged me to try my hand at some of the hardest control tasks offered in the OpenAI gym.
+I first got interested in this topic when I read OpenAI's paper, "Evolution Strategies as a Scalable Alternative to Reinforcement Learning", which experimentally demonstrated that it is possible to rival the performance of reinforcement learning in many tasks while gaining the desirable property of having highly parallelizable training procedures.
+This report along with an excellent blog post by David Ha about applying these techniques to the OpenAI gym in particular, both referenced at the bottom, encouraged me to try my hand at some of the hardest control tasks offered in the OpenAI gym.

 ## Environments